elixir-lang/elixir/docs/5_macros.md

+## THIS IS A DRAFT, WIP.
+COME BACK LATER PADAWAN.

 ## Meta-programming in Elixir

 Elixir is an homoiconic language.
 Any Elixir program can be represented using its own data structures.
 This section describes the Elixir language specification for such data structures.